datnguyennt/datnguyennt/README.md

 ## 🚀 About Me

 💻 Hi there!
 I'm a mobile developer with 3 years of experience specializing in Flutter.
-I have a passion for exploring various technical topics, gaming, and travel.
+I am passionate about exploring various technical topics, gaming, and travel.
 When I'm not coding, you can often find me engrossed in reading or watching videos related to these interests.

 📫 How to reach me:
 <div id="badges" align="center">